Every Time A Fly Lands Does It Poop

 • Refrigerate perishable items promptly to slow down decomposition and reduce odors that attract flies.

 Proper food storage is crucial in preventing fly contamination.
 Flies can easily access food that is left uncovered, leading to potential contamination with their droppings and pathogens.
-Investing in airtight containers can keep flies away from your food and help maintain its freshness.
+Plus, investing in airtight containers can keep flies away from your food and help maintain its freshness.
 When serving food, use covers or netting to protect it from flies.
 Refrigerating perishable items not only prevents spoilage but also reduces the odors that attract flies.

 3. Use Fly Traps and Repellents: